slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 </TabItem>
 <TabItem value="http" label="HTTP">

 Only single source code is required to run your first Bolt app.
-All you need to do is define the main method that starts `SlackAppServer`.
+You'll need to define the main method that starts `SlackAppServer`.
 Your server with the default configuration will listen to the 3000 port but it's configurable.
 Check other constructors of the class to customize the behavior.

 ```java
 package hello;